calebkw91/ReactPortfolio/README.md

-# EmployeeDirectory
+# ReactPortfolio

 ## Description
-This app was created with React.js, and demonstrates simple sorting and filtering of a list of employees.
+This app was created with React.js, and can be used to view past projects I have worked on.

 ## Table of Contents